-Conversely, people who are insulin sensitive may require less protein because they can use it more effectively to build and repair muscle.
+Conversely, insulin-sensitive people may require less protein because they can use it more effectively to build and repair muscle.

 Older people tend to require more protein to prevent sarcopenia.
-A loss of lean muscle mass is a major risk factor for older people.
+Losing lean muscle mass is a major risk factor for older people.

-As shown in the chart below, people with diabetes (yellow lines) produce more insulin in response to protein than metabolically healthy people (white line).
+The chart below shows that people with diabetes (yellow lines) produce more insulin in response to protein than metabolically healthy people (white line).